-list is not exhaustive)
+Second section is the second of the second o

-Repeated Examples include:
+Repeated aggressive Examples include:

-aggressive Shouting and uncontrolled anger
+behaviour/ attitude/body Shouting and uncontrolled anger

-behaviour/ Personal insults
+language Personal insults

-attitude/body Verbal abuse
+Verbal abuse

-language Offensive language directed at an individual
+Offensive language directed at an individual

 Continually shouting or dismissing others

 Public verbal attacks/ criticism

 Domineering behaviour

 Open aggression

 Offensive gestures and unwanted physical contact

 Intimidation, either Examples include:

-physical, Treating in a dictatorial manner
+physical, psychological or Treating in a dictatorial manner

-psychological or Ridicule
+emotional Ridicule

-emotional Persistent slagging
+Persistent slagging

 Deliberate staring with the intent to discomfort

-Persistent rudeness in behaviour and attitude toward a
+Persistent rudeness in behaviour and attitude toward a particular individual

-particular individual

-Asking inappropriate questions/making inappropriate

-comments re. personal life /family
+Asking inappropriate questions/making inappropriate comments re. personal life /family

-Asking inappropriate questions/making inappropriate

-comments re. social life or schoolwork
+Asking inappropriate questions/making inappropriate comments re. social life or schoolwork

 Interference with Examples include:

 property Stealing/ damaging books or equipment

-property , ,

-Stealing/ damaging clothing or other property Demanding managements Page 1975 Demanding managements Page 1975 Demanding managements Demanding managem
+Stealing/ damaging clothing or other property

 Demanding money with menaces

 Persistently moving, hiding or interfering with property

 Marking/defacing property

-Undermining/Public Examples include:
+Undermining/Public or Examples include:

-or Private Condescending tone
+Private Humiliation Condescending tone

-Humiliation Deliberately withholding significant information and resources
+Deliberately withholding significant information and resources

 Writing of anonymous notes

 Malicious, disparaging or demeaning comments

 Malicious tricks/derogatory joke

 Knowingly spreading rumours

 Belittling others' efforts, their enthusiasm or their new idea,

 Derogatory or offensive nicknames (name-calling)

-Using electronic or other media for any of the above (cyber)
+Using electronic or other media for any of the above (cyber bullying)

-bullying)

-Disrespectfully mimicking a particular individual in his/her
+Disrespectfully mimicking a particular individual in his/her absence

-absence

-Deliberately refusing to address issues focusing instead on
+Deliberately refusing to address issues focusing instead on the person

-the person

-Ostracising or Examples include:
+Ostracising or isolating Examples include:

-isolating •
+Sociation is isolating Deliberately marginalising an individual

-isolating Deliberately marginalising an individual Deliberately proventing a person from joining a group
+Deliberately marginalising an individual Deliberately preventing a person from joining a group

-Deliberately preventing a person from joining a group Poliberately preventing from joining in an activity, school years.
+Deliberately preventing a person from joining a group Deliberately preventing from joining in an activity, schoolwork-related or recreational

-Deliberately preventing from joining in an activity, schoolwork- related as recognitional.

-related or recreational

 Blaming a pupil for things s/he did not do

+Cyber

+Cybei g

+Harassment: Continually sending vicious, mean or disturbing messages to an individual

+Impersonation: Posting offensive or aggressive messages under another person's name Floring: Using inflammatory or suggest words to provide an online fight.

+Flaming: Using inflammatory or vulgar words to provoke an online fight Trial course Cooling company into charging passaged information which you then next online

+Trickery: Fooling someone into sharing personal information which you then post online Outling: Posting or sharing confidential or comprehensing information or images.

+Outing: Posting or sharing confidential or compromising information or images - Substitute Representative and the second from an ordinary and the second from the second

+Exclusion: Purposefully excluding someone from an online group Other Adulting Consider have a second and designation that account and designation that are a second and designation that are a second and designation are designation and designation and designation and designation are designated as designation and

+Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his //s an anfatr.

+for his/her safety

+Silent telephone/mobile phone call

+Abusive telephone/mobile phone calls

+Abusive text messages

+Abusive email

+Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/You Tube or on

+games consoles

+Abusive website comments/Blogs/Pictures